TheoLeeCJ/iemb-material-old/README.md

 ## A new iEMB for students at Hwa Chong
 ### Free, Fast, Open-Source, Data-Saving, and Responsive.

+### This repo is no longer being actively maintained.

 This project is a third-party client of the iEMB portal by Hwa Chong.

 ## Usage

-You may go to our hosted website at https://iemb.ml
+You may go to our hosted website at https://iemb.cf

 Login credentials are the same as those used on the first-party iEMB